 But first, let's address the dandelion.
 Most people have wished and blown on a dandelion and scattered their hopeful seeds into the universe.
 If your wishes are then represented by a feather, perhaps you secretly wish to fly alone?
 Is that the dream you blow about from the dandelion seed?

-Lastly, we have the flock of birds flying from the feather that emerged righteously from the dandelion.
+Lastly, we have the flock of birds flying righteously from the dandelion.
 You may think this doesn't make sense but it does.

 Freeing oneself of the chains and the cage you live in allows you to become who you really are.
 Taking flight with all the rest of the birds means you are officially airborne.
 What will you do with this newfound freedom?
-Will you stay in flight position or will you fly higher than the rest like author Richard Bach's story of Jonathan Livingston Seagull?
-You can read more about Jonathan here.
+Will you stay in flight position or will you fly higher than the rest?

-While I am not certain how this particular design, which blends three hopeful images together, came about, I do know that there is certainly a rich story behind the style.
-Because there are so many elements you can be certain that you'll be asked, time and time again, what your dandelion, feather and flock of bird tattoo means.
-Some people do not like explaining their body art and do not appreciate being asked intimate questions.
-Should that be your personal case, you may want to consider wearing a different tattoo altogether, or placing the three images on your body, but not necessarily together.
-With a few adjustments you can really make the feather, dandelion and bird tattoo more unique just to you.
+While I am not certain how this particular design came about, I do know that there is certainly a rich story behind the style.
+Because there are so many elements you can be certain that you'll be asked, time and time again, what your dandelion and flock of bird tattoo means.
+Some people do not like explaining their body art, feeling it's too intimate.
+Should that be your personal case, you may want to consider wearing a different tattoo altogether, or placing the images on your body, but not necessarily together.
+With a few adjustments you can really make the dandelion and bird tattoo more unique just to you.
 Don't forget you can also add color, even if it is just on the dandelion itself.
-A green stem with white thistles would look awesome followed by a single black feather and then a flock of black colored birds.
-Use you imagination and meet with your artist for best results.
+A green stem with white thistles would look awesome followed by a flock of black colored birds.
+Use your imagination and meet with your artist for best results.